Folding bikes fit a ton of utility into amazingly little space. That’s mostly thanks to ingenious design, but it also requires some compromises.

 Easy storage in tight places is, by far, the best reason to buy a folding bike.
 That could be storage in your home, workplace, transit, or even the trunk of a vehicle.

 Personally, I bought one to free up space in a small apartment that didn’t have dedicated bike storage.
-It was also far easier to store at the office, but more on that in just a second.
+As a bonus, it was also easier to store at the office.

 If storage isn’t a constraint, then you’re better off with a standard bicycle.
 It’ll have smoother ride quality, more options for parts and accessories, and usually a lower price with comparable components.